 This easy fall dessert idea is made using William and Sonoma’s pumpkin butter.
 These Pumpkin Butter Squares are the perfect dessert to serve this holiday season.

-The more I think about it, making my favorite fall recipes is a way for me to trick myself into thinking I am experiencing fall like everyone else in the US.
-The smells of pumpkin and cinnamon baking away in the oven does something to my brain and for a quick moment, I feel like I’m somewhere in Vermont experiencing fall firsthand.
-And then I go outside to walk Luckie and reality hits in the form of humidity so thick you can cut it with a knife!
-Bummer 🙁
+The more I think about it, making my favorite fall recipes (like these pumpkin muffins) is a way for me to trick myself into thinking I am experiencing fall like everyone else in the US.
+The smells of pumpkin and cinnamon baking away in the oven does something to my brain, and for a quick moment, I feel like I’m somewhere in Vermont experiencing fall firsthand.
+And then I go outside and reality hits in the form of humidity so thick you can cut it with a knife!

 So what do you need to make these Pumpkin Butter Square?